Steve McCurry, a former National Geographic’s photographer, has 9 composition tips that apply equally to photography and video:

 If you are a newcomer to video storytelling, getting your framing right can be difficult.
 Lights Film School has created this excellent tutorial on common framing errors and how to avoid them:

-Best practise: Mojo sequences in action
+Best practice: Mojo sequences in action

 So you’ve learned how to capture a range of shots, and how to plan and film a sequence.
 This playlist of videos from RTE News have all been shot and edited on a smartphone, and include square and vertical videos (including a ground-breaking vertical story series, Posts to the Pope).